joelnitta/docker-packrat-example/README.md

 ## Installing R packages to a Docker image with packrat

+This is a minimal example that installs a single package each from CRAN, bioconductor, and github to a Docker image using packrat.

 ### Setup

 Keep `Dockerfile` and `install_packages.R` in the root of the